Good podcast

 How ?Devil Inside? helped make INXS rock gods

 By the time INXS released their sixth album, 1987?s Kick, the band were perched on the edge of international superstardom, a gig that the late Michael Hutchence seemed born for.
 Kick turned out to be their biggest success, but it was rejected at first by their US label.
 It may not have come out at all if it weren?t for a devilishly clever plan put into place by their wily manager.
 Dig in to the story of how this album overcame a major hurdle and made this band of brothers and friends into one of the biggest acts of the late 1980?s, in this episode of Behind The Song.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-10-11